 We also watched, To Catch a Thief.
 I couldn’t really get into it.
 It was fine and all, though I don’t really like Cary Grant, but it didn’t really live up to what I expect from Hitchcock.
 The movies of his that I love: The Lady Vanishes, Strangers on a Train, Rear Window, Vertigo… Maybe even Rope if you can find a version that doesn’t give it away at the beginning… Those are all masterful suspense movies.
 I found nothing like that in this one.
 It was kind of “just a movie”.
 But it was alright.

 I also watched Altered States for, yes, the first time.
 It bored me like crazy the first half, but then it really picked up and I actually liked it alright.
-I thought that the role of the skeptic was overdone; he was soo skeptical that it started to seem a bit ridiculous.
+I thought that the role of the skeptic was overdone; he was so skeptical that it started to seem a bit ridiculous.
 And I don’t really like William Hurt, so there’s that.
-But all in all it was pretty entertaining and, if your can get past the dated effects, it had some interesting ideas going on.
+But all in all it was pretty entertaining and, if you can get past the dated effects, it had some interesting ideas going on.

 I also watched This Night I’ll Possess Your Corpse, finally… Since it’d been probably two years since I sat down to At Midnight I’ll Take Your Soul.
 Anyway, I really like these films.
 Something about a fellow who is some kind of arch-villain but lives in some little town of a hundred folks I find fun.
 I also really like the aesthetic of the top hat and long nails.
 These movies are very down home good and the hell scene is a sight to behold.